Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-    [ ] - Border runner system went off twice and cancelled the first one out [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes
-    [ ] - When you correctly reject a potato it does not give you the 1,000 points [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
+    [ ] - Border runner system went off twice and cancelled the first one out [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - If you accept a potato at the same time the timer runs out then the potato duplicates and you get both results [ ] - When you correctly reject a potato it does not give you the 1,000 points [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
 Constrain it to the Area2D for targeting potatoes on the left side of the screen, you could simply check cursor status.
     [ ] - Escape key for menu stopped working after I alt tabbed a few times and completed the first "day".
 Not sure of cause on that one.
-    [ ] - Score is sometimes presented as a float and sometimes as a integer.
-Not sure if intentional or just some minor bug from early project, but figured i would point it out.
     [ ] - Check why date rules keep failing (make sure expiration date is referencing correct variable, and that it's evaluating properly, especially months_until_expiry()
     [ ] - Fix missile getting stuck bug, store last position of mouse on potato escape.
 If the missile is in flight when the spud escapes off the road, the missile freezes and remains until the next escape attempt.
     [ ] - Update menus with new MODERN DOS font
     [ ] - Update ATTRIBUTION.md with MODERN DOS font
     [ ] - Lower z-index of crater below that of the potato_person runner
     [ ] - Stamps go over edge of passport
-    [ ] - Move lowest path for rejected slightly higher to avoid z-order issues [ ] - *INTERNAL USE* Speed up passport through slot, decrease by 0.5-1.5 seconds [ ] - Potato stamp approval doesn't update score
-    [ ] - Stamp rejection doesn't update score
-    [ ] - *INTERNAL USE* Increase spud runner chance to 15%
-    [ ] - Link summary screen to restart back into endless mode instead of story mode [ ] - Add message queue system and delay between messages so they don't override each other, add gdscript to alert_label [ ] - Strikes on endless mode do not reset after summary screen, summary > main menu > endless mode
+    [ ] - *INTERNAL USE* Speed up passport through slot, decrease by 0.5-1.5 seconds [ ] - Link summary screen to restart back into endless mode instead of story mode [ ] - Add message queue system and delay between messages so they don't override each other, add gdscript to alert_label [ ] - Make two sets of paths, one which start in the office and one which doesn't for Spud runner, only do the office start when they are already in office

+    Law Bugs:
+    [ ] - "Frozen potatoes require a special permit", change to not allowed because there is not special permit [ ] - "Sprouted potatoes need additional verification and must be denied", change to not include verification [ ] - "Young potatoes (under 2 years) need guardian.", there is no guardian system, reword [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)" [ ] - "Reject Spuddington potatoes because of visa counterfeiting activity.", there is no visa system, reword "visa" to "document"
+    [ ] - "Rotten potatoes strictly forbidden" and "all potatoes must be fresh" entry granted, said good job, gave +1 to quota and +1 to strikes

     Guide Bugs:
     [ ] - Make cursor into a click status when hovering over the corner of the guide